Skip to main content

 PSE expects its Suppliers to maintain ethical and regulatory compliant business practices.
 PSE expects our Suppliers to comply with all applicable laws and regulations, including those pertaining to the safety, environment, employment, and child labor laws.
 In the process of identifying qualified Suppliers, the following factors may be taken into account:

-• PSE is committed to ensure that minority, women, veteran-owned and small business enterprises have the opportunity to compete for contracts awarded by the Company.
-PSE is a strong supporter of diverse suppliers.
+• PSE is committed to ensure that minority, women, veteran-owned and small business enterprises have an equal opportunity to compete for contracts awarded by the Company.
+PSE is a strong supporter of any and all efforts to remove any bias from all contractors, including diverse suppliers.

-• PSE supports diversity and equal opportunity in employment.
+• PSE supports all types of diversity and equal opportunity in employment.
 Unlawful discrimination in the workplace is not tolerated.
 Suppliers are expected to comply with all applicable laws concerning discrimination in hiring and employment practices.

 • PSE respects the environment and conducts its operations in compliance with applicable laws and regulations.
 Suppliers are expected to conduct their operations in a way that protects the environment.
 Suppliers are expected to comply with all applicable environmental laws and regulations in the regions in which they operate.